-In ca 1460 Domenico Gagini, a sculptor who was born in 1420 at Bissone, today in Switzerland, but at the time a possession of the Duchy of Milan, resettled in Sicily.
+In ca 1460 Domenico Gagini, a sculptor who was born in 1420 in Bissone, today in Switzerland, but at the time a possession of the Duchy of Milan, resettled in Sicily.
 He, his son Antonello and the three sons of the latter had workshops in Sicily from where they made sculptures and reliefs for the main towns of the island.
-The image used as background for this page shows a detail of a madonna by Domenico Gagini at Palazzo Bellomo.
-See some works by Antonello Gagini at Galleria Regionale di Palazzo Abatellis in Palermo.
+The image used as background for this page shows a detail of a madonna by Domenico Gagini in Palazzo Bellomo.
+See some works by Antonello Gagini in Galleria Regionale di Palazzo Abatellis in Palermo.

 Galleria Regionale di Palazzo Bellomo: (left) Monument to Eleonora Branciforte d'Aragona by Giovan Battista Mazzolo (ca 1525) (see her bust by Francesco Laurana); (right) Faith and Charity

 In ca 1510 Giovan Battista Mazzolo, a sculptor from Carrara in Tuscany moved to Messina where perhaps he worked with Antonello Gagini.
 He then established his own workshop.
 The monument to Eleonora Branciforte d'Aragona is regarded as his finest work.
 His style brings to mind works by Andrea Bregno in Rome.

 Galleria Regionale di Palazzo Bellomo: Polittico di S. Maria del Monastero (XVth century)